NB1005/R-D-Quad-Analysis/README.md

 When building a model for this company,  we identified 4 variables that were most relevant to evaluating a projects performance

 ### Quantitative Variables
-1. Gross Profit Variance: Product Segment Gross Profit Performance in comparison to the Parent Company’s Gross Profit.
+**1. Gross Profit Variance:** Product Segment Gross Profit Performance in comparison to the Parent Company’s Gross Profit.
 2. Discounted Payback Period: The time it will likely take to get a return on dollars invested.

 ### Qualitative Variables: